GitHub Codespaces

 if you have a Trunk-configured repository.

-You can then configure pre-builds to run from GitHub workflows, ensuring the trunk
+You can then to run from GitHub workflows, ensuring the trunk

 CLI and needed linters are available and ready to go when you need to boot up your codespace.